 What has changed under the new PSLF Limited Waiver

-- Payments before October 2021 that were late or less than the full amount due can count towards PSLF.
+- Payments that were late or less than the full amount due may not be able to be counted towards PSLF.

-- FFEL Loan payments can count towards PSLF (only if you consolidate the FFEL Loans by October 31, 2022).
+- FFEL Loan payments can count towards PSLF (only if you consolidate the FFEL Loans during the Waiver window).

 - Payments made before consolidation can count towards PSLF, if you made payments while working full-time for a qualifying employer and then consolidated your loans with the federal government.